-As a professional dog behaviourist, Denise is registered on the regulator's website (ABTC) as a Clinical Animal Behaviourist and works in the Bournemouth and Poole area of Dorset.
+A professional dog behaviourist, Denise is registered on the regulator's website (ABTC) as a Clinical Animal Behaviourist and works in the Bournemouth and Poole area of Dorset.
 This means she has passed very high standards of academic knowledge as well as practical experience.
-As a member of the APBC, most insurance companies will accept Denise's credentials and pay for her dog behaviourist services.
+As a member of the APBC, most insurance companies will accept Denise's credentials and reimburse you for her dog behaviourist services.

 Denise Nuttall is a qualified, experienced and fully insured full time registered Clinical Animal Behaviourist and a registered Animal Training Instructor specialising in dogs.
 You can check to find her listed on ABTC (Defra recognised regulator for the industry), Association of Pet Behaviour Counsellors, The Canine Training and Behaviour Society and The Association of Pet Dog Trainers.
 Always check that your dog behaviourist or dog trainer has the qualifications/credentials they say they have by checking the registers.
 Sadly, all too many state they have credentials that they do not have.

 Denise holds a M.Res (Master's degree in Research Science with distinction - Dog Cognition and Forensic Psychology), B.Sc (Hons) in Applied Animal Behaviour and also an advanced diploma in companion animal behaviour and training, DipCABT (Coape).
 She has been working as a dog behaviourist on referral from local vets for 16 years.

 Denise has delivered lectures to professional dog behaviourists at Learning About Animals in Guildford in three subjects, "Interpreting Canine Body Language - Aggression", "Running the Behaviourally Aware Puppy Party" and "Inter Dog Aggression practical workshop.